Natsu01/EEISP/README.md

          R -e "library(Seurat); so <- Read10X('$datadir'); write.table(so, '$matrix', quote=F, sep=',', col.names=T)"
        ```

-   1.  `eeisp.py` calculates the CDI and EEI scores for all gene pairs.
+   1.  `eeisp` calculates the CDI and EEI scores for all gene pairs.
 The output contains lists of gene pairs that have CDI or EEI values above the specified threshold and the tables of degree distribution.
        ```
          usage: eeisp [-h] [--threCDI THRECDI] [--threEEI THREEEI] [--tsv] [--gpu] [-p THREADS] [-v] matrix output